 How To Prepare Concrete Floors For Topcoats

 Sealant removal can be a little tricky if you don’t have the right tools.
 Most topical sealant can be removed with floor strippers but unfortunately a lot of these products are toxic and high in VOCs.
-There is a great soy based strippers and other products out there that work just as well but need to be ordered online.
+There is a great soy based strippers ( like SCR1600 Soy Stripper ) and other products out there that work just as well but need to be ordered online.
 An orbital floor machine equipped with black stripper pads also works great.
 The floors need to be rinsed well after any sort of stripping to remove the stripper and sealant residue.
-Bead blasting is a great alternative for stripping a concrete floor and preparing it for the topcoat application.
+Scr1600 comes with an oil eating enzyme cleaner to remove any oils left from the stripping process.

 Making sure the slab is completely dry and at the proper pH is extremely important before applying a topcoat.
 If there is residual moisture in the slab or the pH is too high the topcoat will delaminate.
 You can test the pH of the slab using de-ionized water and pH test strips.
 A moisture test kit usually consists of a hand held devise with two probes that need to be inserted into the slab.
 This devise tests the conductivity of the concrete due to moisture.

 The pH of new concrete will be approximately 12 to 13 mostly due to calcium hydroxide, which is a normal by-product of concrete hydration.
 As the slab reacts with carbon dioxide in air, the pH of the surface gradually is reduced to about 8.0 through a process called carbonation.
-A concrete slab that is carbonated and ready for topcoat application should have a pH of about 8.0, which means the surface of the concrete has had minimal moisture vapor movement.
+A concrete slab that is carbonated and ready for topcoat application should have a pH of about 8.0.
+That means the surface of the concrete has had minimal moisture vapor movement.
 Excessive moisture vapor movement will bring additional hydroxides (alkalis) to the surface and will cause the pH level to increase.
 Salts that work their way up from the earth have a tendency to destroy satisfactory bonding to topcoats by sheer physical displacement.

 Creto DPS application is easy, apply the sealer to the concrete and allow to dwell for 30 minutes, continually moving the sealer from areas that are puddled to areas that are more thirsty.
 After 30 minutes, remove the excess sealer by hosing off the area or shop vacuuming up the excess sealer, and then mopping the floor with water.
 Creto DPS can increase topcoat bonding ability by 300% and will extend the longevity of your investment.